mefune/coding-deep-dive/sql/sql-hw-tasks/task-8/sql-hw-task-8.md

 -- B''H --

-## Task: 8
+# Task: 8

-- Use the `data-science-course-226116.sql_lessons.group_by_sandbox`  table

-- For all records which have more than 2 impressions get me the avergage cost per account
+- For all records which have more than 2 impressions - the avergage cost per account

-- Final columns should have account, avg_cost_per_account, sum_cost
+- Final columns should have
+  - account
+  - avg_cost_per_account
+  - sum_cost
 - Only include accounts where their avergage cost per account is greater than 4 dollars

 ## Output should look like: